-Job descriptions for 2023-2024 research assistant opportunities may be submitted to the Office of Undergraduate Research (OUR) through the online WSRAP Submission Form.
-We encourage faculty to submit research assistant opportunities early in the summer and no later than Monday, August 7th.
+Job descriptions for 2024-2025 research assistant positions must be submitted to the Office of Undergraduate Research (OUR) through the online WSRAP Submission Form.
+OUR will post positions through UConn's Student Job Administration System - JobX.
+We encourage faculty to submit research assistant opportunities early in the summer and no later than Friday, August 9th.
 Work-study students are actively seeking positions for the upcoming academic year during the summer months and early postings will likely elicit a greater number of applications.
 It is important that faculty are available to review applications and interview students once the research assistant position is posted.